-The information security function area for Identify includes the Risk Management domain.
-Williams Adley evaluated the domain in the Identify function using the guidance provided by DHS.
+The Identify function includes the Risk Management and Supply Chain Risk Management domains.
+However, the Supply Chain Risk Management domain was not used to evaluate the maturity of FCA's Information security program in 2021.
+Williams Adley evaluated the domains in the Identify function using the guidance provided by DHS.
 Based on DHS's scoring methodology, FCA met the criteria for Level 4, Managed and Measurable.